vcanus-admin/vcanus-admin.github.io-bakup/_pages/introduction.md

 ## 1. Vision
 ```
- - World best company in intelligent manufacturing system, specifically, in data analysis of time-series, images, and 3D data.
+ - World best company in intelligent manufacturing system, specifically in data analysis of time-series, images, and 3D data.
- - To make good subsidiary companies with employees
 ```

 ## 2. Actions